| | | What is mass media?

 happens that effects our country.
 For example, Kosovo has drawn much of our attention during the last half year, since it

 effects our gas prices.
 Under normal circumstances, world news is not a big issue.
+What useful information does the media provide?

 Mass media keeps Americans well informed of their surrounding